Stuartlab-UCSC/hexmap-view/.docs/docs.rst

  cd hexagram/.docs
  makehtml

- This will build and deposit the html pages into hexagram/public/docs
+ This will build and deposit the html pages into hexagram/public/docs for serving.